 In 1848 Victoria and Albert purchased Balmoral Estate in the Highlands of Scotland and built a family home there.
 Victoria was enchanted with Scottish design and she began collecting Scottish jewelry at their very first visit.
 Jewelry in the Scottish tradition was generally recognized as “fashion” jewelry.
 Flexible bracelets, enameled with family tartan colors, and brooches and pins were the most popular Scottish jewelry pieces.
 Although most of these items were silver, some were fashioned in gold.
 Scottish Victorian Jewelry contained smoky golden quartz from the Cairngorm Mountains, carnelian, bloodstone, jasper, moss agate and enamel.

-Eventually the Queen resumed traveling with limited public appearances.
+Eventually, the Queen resumed traveling with limited public appearances.
 Her outfits were still composed of black silk but became increasingly elaborate with decorative black beads and other trims.
 Diamond jewelry worn in tremendous quantity adorned her widow’s weeds.
-At the 1887 Golden Jubilee, the Queen was resplendent with diamonds, wearing a large collet diamond necklace suspending the Lahore diamond as a pendant along with large diamond earrings a various badges and cameos.
-Souvenir pendants, brooches and medals were created in large volume to celebrate the Golden Jubilee, and later the Diamond Jubilee, and many still exist today.
+At the 1887 Golden Jubilee, the Queen was resplendent with diamonds, wearing a large collet diamond necklace suspending the Lahore diamond as a pendant along with large diamond earrings, various badges and cameos.
+Souvenir pendants, brooches and medals were created in large volumes to celebrate the Golden Jubilee, and later the Diamond Jubilee, and many still exist today.

 - Becker, Vivienne.
 Antique and Twentieth Century Jewellery: Second Edition: Colchester, Essex, N.A.G.
 Press Ltd., 1987.